-As we all know, March in western Washington can be a bit fickle.
+As we all know, the weather in western Washington can be a bit fickle most months of the year.
 You never know what weather you are going to get.
 When I see a break in the rain and wind, I decide it is as good a time as any to head out with my son Jacob and his friend to explore the McLane Creek Nature Trail in Capitol State Forest.
 With a small bag of snacks, water and sunglasses (staying hopeful), we climb in the truck for the short drive across town.

 Located just a couple miles off the freeway on Delphi Road, the McLane Creek Nature Trail is a perfect spot to take kids and four-legged friends.
 I have fond memories of exploring the “beaver ponds,” as the regulars call them, from my younger years.
 As we turn down the winding drive, I am reminded of how beautiful the area really is with the stunning canopy of timber.

 When you arrive, there are two parking areas.
 I recommend continuing down to the second one, which will take you to the best hiking trails around the pond for families.